 Barbara was recognized with a Distinguished Instructor Award in 2001 at UC-Irvine Extension and awarded with Literary Magnet #1 in Orange Coast Magazine’s Best of Orange County, 2008.
 She is founder of the Pen on Fire Speakers Writers Salon in Corona del Mar, California and in the summer of 2013, began holding writers retreats in Palm Springs.
 These retreats take place bi-annually.
 She was the editor of The ASJA Monthly, the official publication for the American Society of Journalists and Authors, from 2002 to 2014.
 She received the Extraordinary Service Award from ASJA in 2015.

 She hasn’t always been a writer (who has?).
 Barbara has worked as an ice cream scooper, Avon lady, auto parts runner, baker, waitress, restaurant manager, crisis intervention counselor, weight counselor, secretary, semiconductor inspector, freelance bookkeeper, voice over actor, actress (Anyplace But Here, a CBS special, Philadelphia affiliates).
 We could go on.
 Many jobs, lots of material for a writer.

-Q&A with Barbara DeMarco-Barrett (Updated last in 2015)
+Q&A with Barbara DeMarco-Barrett (From 2015 and before)

 What was it that made you want to become a writer?